z3301/DigImgProc_01/README.md

 - [X]  [Image Processing Toolbox](https://www.mathworks.com/products/image.html)

 ## Suggested steps
-1. Clone the repository.
+1. Clone or fork the repository.
 2. Open MATLAB.
-3. Open and run the `DigImgProc_01.prj` project.
+3. Open and run the `Zimmerman_Assignment01.mlx` LiveScript.
 ## Notes

 - The image used is part of MATLAB.